jawad1505/aws-solution-architect/EC2/Readme.md

 # 11. FSx
- * FSX for Windows
+### * FSX for Windows
    * Its specifically for windows, supports AD user
    * is SMB (Servcer MEssage Block)Based, EFS is not

- * FSx FSx for Lustre
+### * FSx FSx for Lustre
    * FSx Lustre is fully managed FS for compute-intensive workloads such as high perforance, machine learning, media data processing

+# 12. EC2 Placement Groups

+### 1. Clustered PG
+ * within a single AZ
+ * recommended for apps that need low network latency, high network throughput

+### 2. Spread PG
+  * each placed on distinct underlaying hardware
+  * apps that have a small number of critical instances that should be kept separate from each other
+  * think individual instances

+### 3. Partitioned PG
+  * similar to Spread PG except you can have multiple EC2 instances within a partition
+  * divides each group into partitions
+  * each rack has its own network and power source